 National Minority Health Month, April 2017

 National Minority Health Month is an opportunity to renew our commitment to reduce health disparities and improve the health status of minority populations.
 National Minority Health Month received support from the U.S. Congress in 2002, with a concurrent resolution (H. Con.
 Res.
-388) that “a National Minority Health and Health Disparities Month should be established to promote educational efforts on the health problems currently facing minorities and other health disparity populations.”
-The resolution encouraged “all health organizations and Americans to conduct appropriate programs and activities to promote healthfulness in minority and other health disparity communities.”
+388) that “a National Minority Health and Health Disparities Month should be established to promote educational efforts on the health problems currently facing minorities and other populations experiencing health disparities.”
+The resolution encouraged “all health organizations and Americans to conduct appropriate programs and activities to promote healthfulness in minority and other communities experiencing health disparities.”

 The HHS Office of Minority Health (OMH) leads the observance of National Minority Health Month.
 Their 2017 theme is “Bridging Health Equity Across Communities."
 Throughout April, HHS OMH will lead with their partners in raising awareness about efforts across health, education, justice, housing, transportation and employment sectors to address the factors known as the social determinants of health – environmental, social and economic conditions that impact health.